MutzelMe/aurora_pv_tcp_integration/README.md

 In case you have a **Power over Ethernet** (PoE) capable Swtich, there is also a PoE version.

 There is a DIN Rail (Hutschiene) version and non Din Rail devices.
+In all cases, you need to connect Ethernet to your LAN which is accessible by HomeAssistant and also serial wiring (see below).

 ### Wiring